Blog

 • Sparkling Wine: Sparkling wine undergoes a secondary fermentation process that produces carbon dioxide, resulting in effervescence or bubbles.
 Common sparkling wine styles include Champagne, Prosecco, and Cava.
 Sparkling wines are indicated on labels with terms such as “Sparkling,” “Champagne,” or “Méthode Champenoise” (for traditional method sparkling wines).

 • Fortified Wine: Fortified wine adds a distilled spirit, such as brandy, to wine during or after fermentation.
 This process increases the alcohol content and often produces a sweeter, more intense flavor profile.
-Examples of fortified wines include Port, Sherry, and Madeira.
+Examples of fortified wines include Port wine, Sherry wine, and Madeira.
 Fortified wines are labeled as such, with terms like “Port” or “Sherry” prominently displayed.

 Labeling Terms for Sustainable Practices